piyushg-07/blogzen-OpenSource/README.md

 [![Stars](https://img.shields.io/github/stars/piug-07/blogzen-OpenSource?style=social)](https://github.com/piug-07/blogzen-OpenSource)
  [![Watchers](https://img.shields.io/github/watchers/piug-07/blogzen-OpenSource?style=social)](https://github.com/piug-07/blogzen-OpenSource)

-A collection of resources categorised by tech domains, languages, expertise and much more.
+An Open-Source Project & collection of resources categorised by tech domains, languages, expertise and much more.
 Blogzen gives you a quick access to all the resources that you could need at a single place, within a click!

 <!-- ### Links